Meet The Royal Families From Around The World

 RVD

 After his mother, Queen Beatrix, abdicated in 2013, King Willem-Alexander assumed the throne as the King of the Netherlands.
-He became the youngest monarch in Europe at age 46 and the first man to rule the Netherlands since his great-great-grandfather passed away in 1890.
+He became the youngest monarch in Europe at age 46.

 The Swedish Royal Family